thefinalcutbg/DinoDent/README.md

 Created by [@TheFinalCut](https://github.com/thefinalcutbg) - feel free to contact me!

 ## License
-This project is not yet open source and available under the...
-I have to read more about licensing, lol
+This project is not yet open source and available under the MIT license